botsedge/gekko/docs/strategies/tulip_indicators.md

 ### adxr

-The Average Directional Movement Index Rating is used as a risk indicator for commodities in an [adx]#adx system.
+The Average Directional Movement Index Rating is used as a risk indicator for commodities in an [adx](#adx) system.
 It evaluates the risk (volatility) of a commodity by smoothing the amplitude readings of the trend function of the adx.
 It is calculated as follows

     ADX plus the ADX (n-time periods ago) divided by 2